 Each activity is logged along with the IP address of the user performing the action, adding an extra layer of accountability and traceability.

-Desk365 provides powerful filters so you can quickly narrow down audit entries and find exactly what you need.
+Desk365 provides powerful filters so you can quickly narrow down log entries and find exactly what you need.

 Filter by date

-You can filter audit logs by predefined ranges or select a custom period:
+You can filter encrypted field logs by predefined ranges or select a custom period:

 - Today